Percolation on an infinitely generated group: Percolation on

 The group $G:= \grpb$ consists of all sequences of elements of $\z_b$ which have only finitely many non-zero terms, endowed with the operation of componentwise addition, where $\z_b= \z / b\z$ is the cyclic group of order $b$ (the reader will lose nothing by assuming that $b=2$ throughout this section).

 In this section we study the question of whether percolation occurs in $G_\mu(\la)$ for large enough $\la$ for various generating measures $\mu$ on $G$.
-More precisely, the aim of this section is to determine the critical asymptotic decay for $\mu$ that separates the $\la_c=\infty$ from the $\la_c <\infty$ regime.
+More precisely, the aim of this section is to determine the critical asymptotic decay for $\mu$ that separates the $\la_{\mathrm c}=\infty$ from the $\la_{\mathrm c} <\infty$ regime.
 We shall sometimes neglect to normalise $\mu$ to be a probability measure; this does not affect the results of this section since normalising $\mu$ is equivalent to rescaling $\la$.
+We use standard asymptotic notation: if $f,g:[0,\infty)\to[0,\infty)$ we write

 For $y \in G$, write $\ell(y)$ for the position of the last non-zero term of $y$ (we take $\ell(\boldsymbol{0})=0$).
 We will concentrate on generating measures $\mu(y)$ that depend on $\ell(y)$ only, and are monotone decreasing in $\ell(y)$: given a real number $\alpha> b$, we define a generating measure $\mu_\alpha$ by letting $\mu(y) = \mu_\alpha(y):= \alpha^{- \ell(y)}$.
 The reason why we do not consider $\alpha\leq b$ is that $\mu_\alpha$ fails to be a finite measure in that case, since $G$ has $b^{k-1}$ elements $y$ with $\ell(y)=k$.